-Taking your dog to the vet is one the most challenging tasks you will face on a regular basis due to its antics.
-Even if you do your best to trick your dog and take it to the vet, your canine will realize what is going on.
-If you are wondering why your canine is scared of the vet, you have come to the right place.Why are dogs scared of the vet?
+Taking your dog to the veterinary hospital is one of the most challenging tasks you will regularly face due to his/her antics.
+Even if you do your best to trick your dog and take him/her to the animal hospital, your canine will realize what is going on unless you are consulting an online vet.
+If you are wondering why your canine is scared of the vet, you have come to the right place.

 Use the following tips to make your dog comfortable while visiting the vet.

 Ensure your canine is comfortable in getting handled or touched in places such as the mouth, ears, paws, and tail.

 Ask the vet, technician, and secretary to give your canine its favorite treats and pet toys when you visit the clinic.

 Play classical music in the car so that your canine becomes calm and composed while traveling.

 Make social visits to the vet’s office regularly to make your canine comfortable with the vet.

 Avoid forcing your canine to visit the vet.
 Instead, take your time and let your canine get comfortable at its own pace.

 Practice the examination procedure followed by the vet at home.
 By doing this, your canine will feel okay when a vet is handling it.